philipp-eck/post_wan/README.md

 # post_wan
 This python3 library provides classes for tight-binding calculations with Wannier Hamiltonians, but can easily applied to general user-defined tight-binding Hamiltonians.
-The object oriented usage allows for
+The object oriented usage allows for maximal flexibility.

 ## Capabilities
 * Calculation of the following expectation values: